California Academy of Sciences, San Francisco

-Founded in 1853, the California Academy of Sciences in San Francisco is one of the largest and most renowned scientific museums in the world, it includes an aquarium, a natural history museum, a rainforest reconstruction, and a planetarium.
+Founded in 1853, the California Academy of Sciences in San Francisco is one of the largest and most popular science museums in the world.
+The complex of the institution contains an aquarium, a natural history museum, a rainforest, and a planetarium.

-Located in Golden Gate Park, the museum’s building was completely rebuilt in 2008, after the Loma Prieta earthquake badly damaged its old structures, built mostly between 1916 and 1977.
+Located in San Francisco’s Golden Gate Park, the museum was completely rebuilt in 2008, after the Loma Prieta earthquake badly damaged its old structures, built mostly between 1916 and 1977.

-With a total floor area of 410,000 square feet and a construction cost of nearly half a billion dollars, the new home of the California Academy of Sciences, designed by Italian architect Renzo Piano and famous for its wavy green roof, was, at the time of completion, one of the largest and most advanced environmentally-sustainable buildings in the world.
+With a total floor area of 410,000 square feet and a construction cost of nearly half a billion dollars, the new home of the California Academy of Sciences, designed by Italian architect Renzo Piano and easily recognizable by its wave-shaped green roof, was, at the time of completion, one of the most environmentally-sustainable buildings in the world.

-The main mission of the California Academy of Sciences is “to explore, explain, and sustain life on Earth”.
-As anticipated, the museum encompasses four sections: the Steinhart Aquarium, the Morrison Planetarium, the Osher Rainforest, and the Kimball Natural History Museum.
+The mission of the California Academy of Sciences is “to explore, explain, and sustain life on Earth”.
+The museum comprises four main sections: the Steinhart Aquarium, the Morrison Planetarium, the Osher Rainforest, and the Kimball Natural History Museum.

-With about 40,000 living animals belonging to 900 species, the Steinhart Aquarium is one of the largest and most diverse in the United States; it comprises pools, tanks, and reconstructions dedicated to marine flora and fauna of California; to sharks, to African penguins; to the coral reefs of the Philippines; to alligators; to sea turtles; and galleries featuring various types of salt and fresh water animals, such as the spectacular “Water Planet” gallery.
+With about 40,000 living animals of 900 different species, the Steinhart Aquarium is one of the largest and most diverse aquariums in the United States; it contains a large number of pools, tanks, and reconstructions dedicated to California’s marine flora and fauna, sharks, African penguins, the coral reefs of the Philippines, alligators, and sea turtles, together with special galleries featuring various types of salt water and fresh water animals, including the spectacular “Water Planet” gallery.

 Steinhart Aquarium, photos by Gary Stevens, Hillary Johnson, and Sathish J

-Housed under a large glass dome with controlled temperature and humidity, the Osher Rainforest is a reconstruction of four different tropical ecosystems: Bornean, Madagascan, Costa Rican, and Amazonian forests, complete with their typical flora and fauna.
+Housed under a large glass dome designed to provide a controlled temperature and humidity environment, the Osher Rainforest consists of reconstructions of four different tropical ecosystems: Bornean forest, Madagascan forest, Costa Rican forest, and Amazonian forest, each with its native flora and fauna.

 Osher Rainforest, photo by California Academy of Sciences

-One of the most technologically-advanced planetariums in the world, the Morrison Planetarium features a large domed screen, 75 feet across, on which a large scientifically-accurate reconstruction of the universe is projected.
+One of the most technologically-advanced planetariums in the world, the Morrison Planetarium features a large domed screen, 75 feet across, on which a large scientifically-accurate video reconstruction of our universe is projected.

 Morrison Planetarium, photo by momboleum